 Why, oh why did I wear my tight jeans?
 I know, because I’m vain, but my advice is to definitely wear loose clothing, because once I got out of the bed to get changed and go home, I could barely do them up from the bloating.
 Not being able to do up my pants would have been waaaayyy more embarrassing than wearing daggy yoga pants!

-We got 14 eggs out of me for fertilising (woohoo), but I had the anesthetist and about three nurses say to me afterwards that they had to do ‘quite a bit of extra digging around in there’ so I was in quite a bit of pain, and was given a lovely cocktail of painkillers, which wore off when I got home.
-I got panadeine, but the wheat pack and hot water bottle were what got me through the night, not the painkillers.
+We got 14 eggs out of me for fertilising (woohoo), but I had the anaesthetist and about three nurses say to me afterwards that they had to do ‘quite a bit of extra digging around in there’ so I was in quite a bit of pain, and was given a lovely cocktail of painkillers, which wore off when I got home.
+I got panadeine, but it was the wheat pack and hot water bottle that got me through the night, not the painkillers.

 You know what?
-I have asked my mum to do my laundry this weekend.
-I no plans to be a hero and push myself, and fully intend on chilling in bed or by the TV for the next couple of days.
+After my egg retrieval, I asked my mum to do my laundry.
+I had no plans to be a hero and push myself, and fully intended on chilling in bed or by the TV for the next couple of days.
 At the last egg retrieval, I tried to power through and even went to work the next day, even though I could barely walk.
 Straight up resting, taking time to recover and asking for help feels so much better.